What You Need to Know About Using Affidavits

 An “affidavit” is a written statement that is considered made under oath.
 It is only valid when made voluntarily and without coercion.
 When you sign an affidavit, you are asserting that the information is true and that you have personal knowledge of the facts contained in the affidavit.
 By signing, you are also stating that you are competent to testify if called into court about the information provided in the affidavit.
+You must also act within your legal authority or official capacity when signing or executing the affidavit to ensure its validity.
 Being competent to testify generally means that you are of sound mind and you are over the age of majority in your particular state (usually 18).

 We make creating affidavits easy.
 Simple choose the type of affidavit that you need and create, download, and print your custom affidavit in a matter of minutes.
 Start now.